justin-vanwinkle/fgauna12.github.io/_posts/2017-02-17-WhenUnitTestsAreUseless.markdown

 ### 1. Volatile Requirements

-Undecisive customers. _Grrrr!!_ It's like building your testing pyramid on quick sand!
+Indecisive customers. _Grrrr!!_ It's like building your testing pyramid on quick sand!
 Although, it can be frustrating, everyone changes their mind and as part of the [Agile Manifesto](http://agilemanifesto.org/) we have to **respond to change**.

 In other cases, people don't know what they want until they see it.
 Or, they're used to dealing with a quirky system so they ask for an identical feature.